Maria Zdravkova

 Maria Zdravkova (Мария Здравкова, born 30 July 1998) is a Bulgarian biathlete.
 She competed in the 2022 Winter Olympics.

 Career

 Zdravkova started biathlon in 2010.
 She debuted at the IBU Cup in 2016 before debuting at the Biathlon World Cup in 2019.
 She was named as the female flag bearer for Bulgaria at the 2022 Winter Olympics.
 She competed in multiple biathlon events at the 2022 Winter Olympics.
 She was part of the Bulgarian team in the mixed relay, placing 19th out of 20 teams.
 She placed 50th in the individual event, 78th in the sprint, and 18th with the Bulgarian team in the women's relay.

+Biathlon results

+All results are sourced from the International Biathlon Union.